BatoolMM/R-markdown/_episodes/05-inserting-images-tables.md

 Start with the column names/headers.
 Separate columns with the pipe ( | ) symbol.
 Right below the column headers use at least three dashes to separate the headers from the cells of the table.
 Then fill in the contents of the table row by row, separating columns using the pipe ( | ) symbol.

-***
+> ## Note

-Note: the spacing between cells in each row can help with readability in the rmarkdown file, but is not necessary to get the correct output.
+>the spacing between cells in each row can help with readability in the rmarkdown file, but is not necessary to get the correct output.
 As long as the pipe symbol is there, RMarkdown will automatically format the table in your output.
 The following syntax will print the same table as the spaced out table above.
+{: .callout}

 Column Header | Column Header
 ---  | ---